pablobacho/ee-recommendations/methodologies/obsolescence-risk-assessment/obsolescence-risk-assessment-implementation-guide.md

 * Tools (e.g. obsolescence monitoring tools)
 * Budget for obsolescence management

-As these resources are limited, the obsolescence risk assessment should enable to decide the key components for which these resources should be used to minimize the impact of obsolescence in the system’s performance and sustainment costs.
+As these resources are limited, the obsolescence risk assessment should enable to decide the key components for which these resources should be used to minimize the impact of obsolescence in the system’s performance and support costs.

 At this stage it is necessary to align the resources with the strategy selected to meet the contractual terms for obsolescence management.

 ### Bill of Materials Prioritization

-The first activity shall be to break down the system or equipment into manageable portions.
-The level of detail to go down to should be the lowest practical level, which is at the discretion of the Obsolescence Manager.
-Most obsolescence issues are being experienced at the component level.
+The first task shall be breaking down the system or equipment into manageable portions.
+The level of detail to go down to should be the lowest practical level, which is the lowest procured material.
+This could be either an electronic component, a mechanical part, or a submodule.

-Therefore, it is suggested that the full bill of materials (BoM) should be extracted from the system to the component level.
+The first step is extracting the bill of materials (BOM) of the system.

 #### Preliminary Filtering